IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 .gentoo
 =======

-The .gentoo-folder is a new approach of bundling a Gentoo Ebuild (see the Package Manager Specification [PMS]) with your software.
+The .gentoo-folder is a new approach of bundling a Gentoo Ebuild (see the Package Manager Specification [PMS]) together with the software.

 Motivation
 ----------

 Usually, Ebuilds are distributed within a central overlay.
 While this approach is reasonable for most cases since it enforces some structure on the distribution of Ebuilds (usually combined with quality control), there are some edge-cases where it does not fit well.
-Namely, if we want to distribute a single piece of development software and bundle the Ebuild within, but do not want the overhead of adding a whole overlay into our system.
+Namely, if we want to distribute a single piece of development software and bundle the Ebuild inside the repository without the overhead of adding a whole overlay into the Gentoo system.
-A more convenient approach just distributed an Ebuild and some way to install it with a single command, base it off the current working directory.
+The more convenient approach distributes an Ebuild and provides a way to install it with a single command, based on the current (maybe dirty, i.e. including non-commited changes) state of the projects working directory.

-Additionally, if we just distribute the Ebuild with our software sources, we may want to:
+Additionally, to be able to distribute the Ebuild with our software sources, it is important to:

 * specify additional overlays for dependencies in our Ebuild, that are not included in the main portage tree (for example the science overlay for scientific software like FSL or AFNI)
 * specify package masks, keywords, USE flags and unmasks required for the Ebuild